 Front Desk Volunteers | ages 18+

-Front desk volunteers should be friendly, welcoming, posses excellent communication skills; problem-solving skills; ability to use variety of information resources provided, comfortable interacting with visitors of all ages; and comfortable, once trained, ringing up sales (admission and gift shop) on Point Of Sales system.
+Front desk volunteers must be friendly, welcoming, posses excellent communication skills; problem-solving skills; ability to use variety of information resources provided, comfortable interacting with visitors of all ages; and comfortable, once trained, ringing up sales (admission and museum store) on a Point Of Sales system.

 Curatorial Volunteers | ages 18+

-Volunteers in the education program are trained to work with students aged 5 – 13 years old.
+Volunteers in the education program are trained to work with students of various age groups, which may include ages 5-9, 10-15, and 16+ years old.
 Volunteers assist the classroom educator with a range of tasks including; project preparation, classroom tidiness, individual attention to students, and ensuring the safety of students in the classroom.
-Education volunteers must be able to pass a background check and enjoy working with children.
+Education volunteers must be able to pass a background check and truly enjoy working with children.

 Docents | ages 18+

-PMoA docents are trained volunteers interested in leading student and adult tour groups through featured exhibitions.
+PMA docents are trained volunteers interested in leading student and adult tour groups through featured exhibitions.
 No prior education or training within the arts is necessary to become a docent.
-Training is provided by PMoA staff and seasoned docents.
+Training is provided by PMA staff and seasoned docents.

-In return for a docent’s time and talents, they will receive educational opportunities and behind-the-scenes museum experiences.
+In return for a docent’s time and talents, they will receive behind-the-scenes museum experiences.